Subscribe to updates

 Priory Court Delivery and Sixty Bricks Next Steps

-The committee considered proposals regarding the Priory Court project and the future of Sixty Bricks, the council's development company.
-Mr. Mark Crane, Acting Director of Housing Assets and Delivery, explained that the Priory Court project would now deliver 100% affordable housing, comprising 21 social rent homes and 62 shared ownership homes.
-This change was necessary to retain £5 million in grant funding from the Greater London Authority (GLA) and the Brownfield Land Release Fund, requiring construction to commence by the end of March 2024.
+Priory Court Delivery: The committee was informed of a proposal to deliver the Priory Court project, comprising 83 new homes, with a revised tenure mix of 100% affordable housing (21 social rent and 62 shared ownership).
+This change was necessary to secure £5 million in grant funding from the Greater London Authority (GLA) and the Brownfield Land Release Fund, which required construction to commence by the end of March 2024.
 The funding strategy involves the General Fund covering development costs during construction, with the Housing Revenue Account (HRA) purchasing the homes upon completion.
+The committee heard that this approach would deliver value for money and meet the HRA's financial hurdles.

 Committee Forward Plan and Action Tracker